 How much you earn on a TFSA contribution of $1,740 will depend on whether you save it or invest it.
 If you plan to use the money in the next year or two, a high-interest savings account or GIC might be the best option.
 That way, you can access your money when you need it but still earn some interest.
-For example, EQ Bank is offering a 1-year GIC rate of 2.30%*, which would provide an interest income of about $40.02 at maturity.
-Other banks, such as Tangerine, also have competitive interest rates on TFSA bank accounts.
+For example, EQ Bank offers competitive interest rates on both TFSA bank accounts and GICs.
 (For more information, see Young and Thrifty’s Best TFSA Saving Account Rates.)

 Estimated returns: $220 to $1,680